Satyam2101/sips/README.md

 This codebase is derived from https://github.com/guanming-zhang/sips, created by Guanming Zhang.
 The original license and copyright notices have been preserved.
-This version contains implementation of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent) and is maintained separately.
+This version contains implementation of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent).

 ░██████╗██╗██████╗░░██████╗
 ██╔════╝██║██╔══██╗██╔════╝